2015 Folds of Honor QuikTrip 500

 The 2015 Folds of Honor QuikTrip 500 was a NASCAR Sprint Cup Series race held on March 1, 2015, at Atlanta Motor Speedway in Hampton, Georgia.
+The series was named after co-sponsors, QuikTrip and the nonprofit, Folds of Honor, and it helped raise funds to provide educational assistance to families of U.S. service members killed or disabled in the line of duty.
 Contested over 325 laps on the 1.54 mi asphalt quad-oval, it was the second race of the 2015 NASCAR Sprint Cup Series season.
 Jimmie Johnson won the race, his first win of the season, while Kevin Harvick finished second.
 Dale Earnhardt Jr., Joey Logano and Matt Kenseth rounded out the top five.

 Logano won the pole for the race in a qualifying session that saw 13 cars not post a single timed lap in the first of three rounds.
 Harvick led a race high of 116 laps on his way to a runner-up finish and his fifth of eight consecutive races finishing first or second.
 The race had 28 lead changes among 12 different drivers, as well as 10 caution flag periods for 54 laps.
 There was one red flag for a multi-car wreck in the closing laps of the race that lasted for nine minutes and one second.

 Johnson's 71st career victory was his 4th at Atlanta Motor Speedway and the 13th at the track for Hendrick Motorsports.
 Despite the win, he left Atlanta trailing Logano by one point in the drivers' standings.
 Chevrolet took over the lead in the manufacturer standings by one over Ford.

 The Folds of Honor QuikTrip 500 was carried by Fox Sports on the broadcast Fox network for the American television audience.
 The radio broadcast for the race was carried by the Performance Racing Network and Sirius XM NASCAR Radio.